 Moreover, they are apparently doing so freely, happily, and often with a fair amount of emotional stock placed in its possibility.
 And when they find such a relationship, they insist they are happy, fulfilled, or at least content with the arrangements.
 Sure, there are arguments, disagreements, hard times, etc but they have reached a goal and are not interested in more relationships.
 One relationship is hard enough, after all!
 And these claims may actually be the case.

 There are undoubtedly many examples of healthy, happy, monogamous relationships which could be indicated as encouragement for those seeking such things, and as an attempt to parry my argument, thus far.
 I have been in pretty successful monogamous relationships, myself.
 I know that you can be happy, content, and satisfied being so, but what does that have to do with polyamory?
 What I mean is, how does the existence of happy monogamous couples effect the viability of some non-monogamous alternatives?

 What many people, including prior versions of myself, don’t seem to understand is that those desires and needs I had while in those relationships, things I felt fine putting aside in the name of maintaining an important relationship, were not necessary to put aside.
 I didn’t have to sacrifice every other thing I wanted to be with someone I loved.
 And neither does my partner, nor anyone else for that matter.

 So, the question is this; if there is the possibility to have more than what the confines of monogamy (splendid as they often are) allow, why do so many people remain monogamous in practice and in intent given the existence of other possibilities?

 - They are happy with their partner, and feel no desire or need for any other romantic or sexual partners.

-This is exceedingly rare, as most people simply choose to ignore, suppress, or act on such desires surreptitiously, rather than being honestly completely fulfilled with their
+This is exceedingly rare, I think, because most people simply choose to ignore, suppress, or act on such desires surreptitiously, rather than being actually completely fulfilled with their

 - Presence of social pressures, leading to monogamy being the default relationship structure.